High School

 Share this article

-Madison Haung
+Madison Huang

-How did you first hear about BETA Camp?
+How did you first hear about Prequel?

 It must have been exciting being part of the first cohort!
 What was it like?